agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/02-basics/logical-expressions/lesson.md

-Later in the tutorial we will introduce the `if` keyword, which allows us to control the program flow based on some conditions.
+Later in this tutorial, we will introduce the if keyword, which enables us to control the program flow based on certain conditions.

-To form these conditions, you can use **relational operators**.
+To create these conditions, you use **relational operators**.

 - `==` (equal)
 - `!=` (not equal)